AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

             num_heads: Number of attention heads in multi-head attention.
             intermediate_fc_size: Size of the intermediate fully connected layer.
             warmup_steps: Number of warm-up steps for learning rate scheduling.
-            num_layers: Number of encoder and decoder layers in the transformer.
+            num_blocks: Number of encoder and decoder blocks in the transformer.
             final_dropout_prob: Dropout probability for the final output.
             epochs: Number of epochs for training.
             checkpoint_filepath: Filepath for saving model checkpoints.
+            patience: Number of epochs with no improvement after which training will be stopped.

         """
         self.sequence_length = 60
         self.hidden_size = 256